 Why is Faith the fruit of the Resurrection?

-Why is Wisdom the fruit of Pentecost?
+Why are the Gifts of the Holy Spirit the fruit of Pentecost?